csikasote/BembaSpeech/Data Sheet.md

 ***Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?
 If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g., geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g., to cover a more diverse range of instances, because instances were withheld or unavailable).***

+> ...

 ***What data does each instance consist of?
 “Raw” data (e.g., unprocessed text or images)or features?
-In either case, please provide a description.**
+In either case, please provide a description.***

+> Each instance consist of audio files (wav format) with preprocessed and normalized transcriptions.

+***Is there a label or target associated with each instance?
+If so, please provide a description.***

+> Each audio file is associated with the transcription.

+***Is any information missing from individual instances?
+If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
+This does not include intentionally removed information, but might include, e.g., redacted text.

+> Everything is included in the dataset.

+***Are relationships between individual instances made explicit (e.g., users’ movie ratings, social network links)?
+If so, please describe how these relationships are made explicit.***

+>